Piloting, Innovation & Scaling

-THE CIVICS Incubator workshop is a format that approaches key civic competences from multiple cultural, professional, and disciplinary perspectives.
+THE CIVICS Incubator Workshop is a format that approaches key civic competencies from multiple cultural, professional, and disciplinary perspectives.
 By connecting civic educators from different European countries with practitioners and experts from other disciplines and professional fields, we foster mutual learning, sharing of knowledge and experience, and co-creating of innovative tools for civic education.

 Since the war in Ukraine affects the everyday lives of citizens across Europe, we want to inquire: How can we with tools of civic education address the economic and financial dimensions, repercussions, and implications of the war in Ukraine focused on the target group of 15–18-year-old teens?